 The Northside Church Education Gift Fund provides money to assist students who wish to pursue a continuing education.
 These funds are not limited to college education alone but can also be awarded for technical or trade schools, retraining for displaced workers, or any other training designed to further the education of the recipient.

-* Financial support will be awarded on the basis of need for those who might not otherwise be able to attend an institution of continuing education.
+* Financial support will be awarded on the basis of need for those who might not otherwise be able to attend an institution for continuing education.

-Place completed application (and other required documents) in an envelope and place it in the Education Gift Fund mailbox in the church office (Attention: Education Gift Fund Team) or mail to:
+Place completed application, along with other required documents, in an envelope and place it in the Educational Gift Fund mailbox in the church office or mail to: